In 1914, another of his voyages south resulted in Shackleton and 27 other men being stranded when their ship — The Endurance — was crushed by ice.

 It was not until December 26, 1903, that the Morning and the Terra Nora set out from New Zealand to the rescue of the Discovery.
 When the two ships encountered solid ice on January 5, 1904, they found the Discovery still eighteen miles to the south, frozen hard and fast.
 Then they began to blast and butt, working a way through, almost foot by foot.

 “The Morning was on our port side and was kept busy poking into the cracks which we made when we came full speed up against the solid floe.
-The Terra Nova did some really good work, and on one specially well remembered occasion she broke a big piece off on her port side.
+The Terra Nova did some really good work, and on one especially well-remembered occasion she broke a big piece off on her port side.

 “We kept on ahead in spite of the damage, however; chewing the ice up, then almost stuck for a little, when away we went crashing through the last few yards and entered the open water at Hut Point on February 14.
 As soon as we got through the crowd on Hut Point cheered lustily and hoisted the blue Union Jack, while all aboard our ship gave three ringing cheers.
 The Morning soon followed, and both ships tied up to the fast ice not many hundred yards from the Discovery.”